 — Zero Waste International Alliance

-The next question is, why achieving the zero waste goal is important.
+The next question is, why achieving zero waste is important.
 The zero waste approach starts from the very top i.e. manufacturing (manufacturing fewer goods) to the very bottom, i.e. reducing waste that goes into the landfills.

 The Problem with Airport Recycling